-The 60 acre farm at Merck Forest and Farmland Center is managed with low impact, ecologically-sensitive practices.
-A permanent farm staff, and apprentices, strive to integrate the farm with the natural environment surrounding it.
-The farm is both a working landscape, and the "classroom" for many of the school groups that visit.
+The 60 acre farm at Merck Forest and Farmland Center is managed using low-impact, ecologically-sensitive practices.
+The farm staff and apprentices strive to integrate the farm with the natural environment surrounding it.
+The farm is both a working landscape, and a "classroom" for many of the school groups that visit.

 Animal Management Methods and Purpose

 MFFC raises a variety of animals—draft horses, chickens, sheep, and pigs—for the farm-based education programs, and for market purposes.

 All of the animals are pastured; the farm employs management intensive grazing (MIG), a form of grazing that allows the animals to forage in pasture and move to new grazing grounds several times a week.
 MIG increases the quality of the pastures while providing the most nutritious feed for the animals (see bottom of page for more information on MIG).

 Since the animals are rotated frequently, they might not be in the same spot as they were the last time you visited.
 We therefore encourage you to explore the farm each time you visit!

 Pork, lamb, and wool products are sold from the Visitor Center.

 Produce: You-Pick Berries